menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 Each one is simple, fast, and does one thing.

 ## A Pro-Tip on Integration a.k.a.
 Live Where Your Context Is
 Here’s an extra detail on how I build these.
-I don't just dump them all into ~/bin.
+I don't just dump them all into `~/bin`.
 I put them where they make the most sense.

 1. For Git-centric tasks, we build Git sub-commands.
 Our code review tool is `git ai-review`.
 Our PR generator is `git pr`.
 This is a huge win for discoverability and ergonomics.
 The commands feel like a native part of Git because they operate on the Git repository.
-Anyone who knows Git (and types git --help) can find them, and they automatically operate within the context of the current repo.
+Anyone who knows Git (and types `git --help`) can find them, and they automatically operate within the context of the current repo.

 2. For general tasks, we build standalone commands.
-My "quick question" tool is just qq.
-It would feel weird and clunky to type git qq "how do I unzip a file?".
-This tool has no concept of a repository, so it lives in the standard shell, right next to grep and ls.
+My "quick question" tool is just `qq`.
+It would feel weird and clunky to type `git qq "how do I unzip a file?"`.
+This tool has no concept of a repository, so it lives in the standard shell, right next to `grep` and `ls`.

 This division is part of the same philosophy: design your tool for its specific job, and that includes its "home" on the command line.

 ## The Critical Base a.k.a.
 Don't Repeat Yourself
 This all sounds great, but what about the maintenance nightmare?
 Do all 15 tools have their own API key logic?
-What if I want to swap gpt-4o for claude-3.5-sonnet?
+What if I want to swap `gpt-4o` for `claude-3.5-sonnet`?

 This is the most important part: you must build a base implementation.

 I have a single, local llm-cli-utils library.
 Every micro-tool is just a 20-line script that imports this base.
 The base library handles all the boring, critical stuff:

-* Consistent CLI: All tools get the same --model or --verbose flags for free, using something like argparse or click.
+* Consistent CLI: All tools get the same `--model` or `--verbose` flags for free, using something like `argparse` or `click`.

-* API Key Retrieval: It knows exactly where to find the OPENAI_API_KEY (or any other key) from the environment or a config file.
+* API Key Retrieval: It knows exactly where to find the `OPENAI_API_KEY` (or any other key) from the environment or a config file.

-* Model Selection: The --model flag just works, everywhere.
+* Model Selection: The `--model` flag just works, everywhere.

-* LLM Framework Abstraction: The base library handles the actual API call (using langchain, litellm, or just raw openai-python).
+* LLM Framework Abstraction: The base library handles the actual API call (using `langchain`, `litellm`, or just raw `openai-python`).
 If we want to add a new model provider, we change it in one place, and all tools get the upgrade instantly.

 This is the way.
 You get the beautiful UX of small, specialized tools and the maintenance sanity of a single, shared core.